enriquepalaciosb/Basic-Express-Server/README.md

 ## General Information

-- This project is my attempt of making a calculator and testing out the server I have created with Node.
+- This project is a basic testing of Node with Express.

 ## Technologies Used